ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and issuance process can be represented and performed by Internet protocols with no out-of-band human intervention.

-When deploying a current HTTPS server, an operator generally gets a prompt to generate a self-signed certificate.
-When an operator deploys an ACME-compatible web server, the experience would be something like this:
+At time of writing, when deploying an HTTPS server, an operator typically gets a prompt to generate a self-signed certificate.
+If the operator were instead deploying an ACME-compatible web server, the experience would be something like
+this:

 * The ACME client prompts the operator for the intended domain name(s) that the web server is to stand for.